adobe/eslint-config-asset-compute/README.md

 # asset-compute-eslint-config

-Central ESlint configuration for Adobe Asset Compute
+Shared ESlint configuration for Nodejs projects related to the Adobe Asset Compute service

 This is set up as a shareable config in the adobe scope as described [here](https://eslint.org/docs/developer-guide/shareable-configs)

-## Adding Central ESlint Config to Asset Compute Repositories
+## Adding Shared ESlint Config to Adobe Asset Compute Repositories

 1. Install the Asset Compute eslint config: